nasa/openmct-build/README.md

 npm link
 ```

 `npm link` will install `mct-cli` as a global command line tool that can be run from any directory.
-Open MCT instances will be created an the `instances` directory relative to the current working directory. `npm install` installs the `mct-cli` dependencies.
+Open MCT instances will be created in the `instances` directory relative to the current working directory. `npm install` installs the `mct-cli` dependencies.

 ## Quick start